 - You aren’t at the center of God’s plan.
 This delay, disappointment, or discouragement may be a necessary part of His grand design to benefit others.

 - The times when the Lord seems farthest away are often the times when He’s most keenly interested in your development.

-I pray that we find comfort in the fact that God walks by our side as we take every step along His mysterious paths.
+I pray that you find comfort in the fact that God walks by your side as you take every step along His mysterious paths.